ToshioCP/Gobject-tutorial/src/sec9.src.md

 This error is usually a program error rather than a run-time error.
 Using a signal to report a program error is not a good way.
 The best way is using `g_return_if_fail`.
-The reason why I made this signal is just I wanted to show how to implement a signal in an interface.
+The reason why I made this signal is just I wanted to show how to implement a signal in interfaces.

 ## Implementing interface

-TInt, TDouble, TStr and TNumStr implement TComparable.
+TInt, TDouble and TStr implement TComparable.
 First, look at TInt.
 The header file is the same as before.
 The implementation is written in C file.

-`tint.c'`is as follows.
+`tint.c` is as follows.

 @@@include
 tcomparable/tint.c